Record keeping the centre of attention

 “This demonstrates a clear commitment from Herbert growers to the changes they have been making on their farms to improve productivity, profitability and protect the environment.”

-“We have another five audits linked up for accreditation very soon,” Ms Battoraro said.
+“We have another five audits lined up for accreditation very soon,” Ms Battoraro said.
 “We have plans to host more of these workshops to ensure growers have the right resources and support to move through their Smartcane BMP journey.”

 If you would like to find out more about Smartcane BMP and how to get involved, contact your local CANEGROWERS office.